Innovation, Law and Technology

 Curriculum

 The GPLLM curriculum is carefully curated in order to provide students with exposure to the legal issues and problems that are foundational, and also most timely and relevant.
 Students will gain an understanding of key legal concepts and tools, and have the opportunity to apply them to real-world problems, including ones they confront in their own workplaces.
-Primarily through independent activities, but also in teams, students acquire skills and knowledge that will immediately being to inform how they approach problems and challenges.
+Primarily through independent activities, but also in teams, students acquire skills and knowledge that will immediately begin to inform how they approach problems and challenges.
 The skills involved in “thinking like a lawyer” are new, and, we are told, transformative.

 The GPLLM program offers students both cohesiveness and flexibility in course selection.
 The program consists of approximately 40 courses.
 Each concentration is tied together by its own mandatory course, held on Friday evenings in the fall term.
 Students are required to take at least five (5) courses within their concentration.
 The remainder of their courses can be selected from any of the concentrations, providing students with the ability to curate a program of study that reflects their unique interests.